© Andy Lloyd - www.alpictures.eu

 Can screaming and yelling start an avalanche?

 We really don't think so.
-However if conditions are that unstable, why would you be screaming and yelling out there in the first place - unless it is for help.
+However if conditions are that unstable, why would you be screaming and yelling out there in the first place - unless it's for help.
 In our opinion, an increase in the volume of your individual and collective voices is inversely proportionate to the level of your awareness of potential hazards.
-Explosives that are used for avalanche control are powerful and it is the shock wave produced by the blast that sets off the avalanche.
+Explosives that are used for avalanche control are powerful and it's the shock wave produced by the blast that sets off the avalanche.

 How can I begin to evaluate if the snow is stable or if it can fail?